-- Power your LifeBook notebook through the AC or optional auto/airline adapter whenever possible. - If your notebook is running on battery power all day, connect it to the AC adapter overnight to recharge the battery. - Keep brightness to the lowest level comfortable. - Set the power management for maximum battery life. - Put your notebook in Suspend mode when it is turned on and you are not actually using it. - Limit your media drive access.

-- Disable the Media Player auto insert notification function.
+- Keep brightness to the lowest comfortable level. - Set the power management for maximum battery life. - Put your Tablet PC in Standby mode when it is turned on and you are not actually using it. - Limit your CD-ROM access. - Disable the Windows CD auto insert function.

-- Always use fully charged batteries.

-- Eject PCMCIATM cards when not in use.
+- Always use fully charged batteries. - Eject PCMCIA cards when not in use.